rboadu/4x4-Array-Multiplexer/docs/info.md

 ## How to test

-Explain how to use your project
+Explain how to use your project. add image

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+N/A